 The Meaning of Joy & 3 Ways to Feel More Joy

-We’re all meant to be experiencing joy.
+We're all meant to be experiencing joy.
 The secret longings and drives in our hearts are there for a reason.
-They align us with our purpose and our destiny.
-We will feel joy when we are living our true purpose.
+They align us with our purpose.
+We feel joy when we are living our true purpose.

 The Meaning of Joy